047: Art for Amateurs

 Then, take a photo of what you've made and send it back to me (extra credit). - Will I learn the fundamentals of line, perspective, form, and value?

 This won't cover aesthetic principles or formal technique.
-You'll just make quick marks and gestures to express things, in your natural style.
+You'll just make quick marks and gestures to express things, in your own natural style.

 Who is a good fit?